Daya8686/All-Java-interview-Questions/Freshers Questions/All freshers questions.md

 4. What are the Memory Allocations available in Java?
 5. Why don’t we have destructors in Java?
 6. What is object cloning?
+7. What are the types of garbage collection?

 ## File Handling
 ---